Staging of pancreatic cancer:

 Treatment: Palliative treatments to relieve pain caused by nerve blocks.
 These surgeries or stent placements to block the bypass the blocked areas in pancreatic ducts is used to treat this stage of pancreatic cancer.
 Chemotherapy with or without targeted therapy is also one of the treatments for stage 4 pancreatic cancer.

-Staging based on resection of tumours:
+Staging based on resection of tumors:

 Patients who can be treated by removal of tumours from the pancreas, the extent of resection is an important factor for staging, that is whether the tumour has been removed completely or not: